LorisFriedel/best-time-to-meet-gcal/README.md

 ### Token expired
 - Delete `token.json` and re-authenticate
 - The tool will automatically prompt for re-authentication

+### Mailing list issues
+- **"insufficient permissions to read group members"**: Your account needs "Groups Reader" role in Google Workspace Admin
+- **"Could not get members for [group]"**: The group might be external or you lack permissions
+- **Groups not resolving**: Delete `token.json` and re-authenticate to get the new directory scopes

 ## Privacy & Security